venkateshsundaram/state-jet/README.md

 ```

 ## Middlewares

+Middleware in state-jet is a powerful mechanism for intercepting, transforming, and processing state updates before they are applied to the store.

 Unlike other libraries, you do not need to rely on any external dependencies.
 A `middleware` property from `options` helps to add middleware for state-jet.